MemGen: Weaving Generative Latent Memory for Self-Evolving Agents: Related Work

 \paragraph{Latent Computation.} Our method is also closely related to latent computation, wherein latent states are employed to intervene in or reshape the LLM's reasoning process~\citep{zhu2025surveylatentreasoning}.
 Prominent paradigms include: \textbf{(I) architecturally enabling native latent reasoning}, exemplified by Coconut~\citep{hao2024coconuttraininglargelanguagemodels}, CODI~\citep{shen2025codicompressingchainofthoughtcontinuous}, LatentR3~\citep{zhang2025reinforcedlatentreasoningllmbased} and CoLaR~\citep{tan2025thinksilentlythinkfast}, which render the LLM's inference process inherently latent and machine-native; and \textbf{(II) employing latent computation to steer LLM generation}, as in LaRS~\citep{xu2023latentskill}, LatentSeek~\citep{li2025seekdarkreasoningtesttime}, SoftCoT~\citep{xu2025softcottesttimescalingsoft,xu2025softcotsoftchainofthoughtefficient}, and Coprocessor~\citep{liu2024deliberation}, which leverage latent representations to modulate the quality of generated outputs.
-Latent memory can likewise be viewed as an instantiation of the latter, supplementing essential memory context to enhance the problem-solving capacity of agents~\citep{wang2024memoryllm,wang2025mextendingmemoryllmscalable}.
+These aforementioned works have greatly inspired the latent memory design in this paper: Latent memory can likewise be viewed as an instantiation of the latter, supplementing essential memory context to enhance the problem-solving capacity of agents~\citep{wang2024memoryllm,wang2025mextendingmemoryllmscalable}.

 \paragraph{LLM Decoding \& RL.} Two additional topics that relate to our work are LLM decoding and reinforcement learning (RL).
 From the \textbf{decoding perspective}, \ourmethod dynamically generates and inserts latent tokens, which shares similarity with speculative decoding where a drafter model receives the current decoding context and produces subsequent drafted tokens~\citep{cai2024medusasimplellminference,fu2024breaksequentialdependencyllm,li2025eaglespeculativesamplingrequires,goel2025vocabtrimvocabularypruningefficient}. .
 However, these methods primarily aim to accelerate LLM inference, whereas \ourmethod focuses on leveraging latent states as effective carriers of memory.
 From the \textbf{RL perspective}, \ourmethod employs rule-based RL to train the memory trigger, which is closely related to reinforcement learning with variable reward (RLVR), including GRPO from DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and its various derivatives~\citep{qian2025toolrlrewardtoollearning,wu2025vtoolr1vlmslearnthink,wei2025autotirautonomoustoolsintegrated,fu2025agentrefineenhancingagentgeneralization}.
 While there exist efforts combining RL with agent memory, to our knowledge, most do not address self-improving memory; for example, MemAgent~\citep{yu2025memagentreshapinglongcontextllm} and MEM1~\citep{zhou2025mem1learningsynergizememory} focus on handling long-context inputs rather than evolving memory mechanisms.